ryanpersaud/pyja3mas/README.md

 ```
 python3 https_server.py
 ```

 This will start the server on `localhost:4443` by default.
 You can visit `https://localhost:4443` on your browser.
+Make sure you inlcude `https` in front of the domain, or the browser will not connect properly.
 To change the host/port, go into the code and edit the `HOST` and `PORT` global variables.

 By visiting the address, you should see a webpage with your browser's JA3 fingerprint, browser name, and browser version.
 It extracts all